Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: Hyperholomorphic sheaves

 Further in this paper, we shall only consider Yang-Mills connections with $\Lambda \Theta=0$.

 \remark By Gauss-Bonnet formule, the constant $c$ is equal to $\deg(F)$, where $\deg(F)$ is the degree of $F$ (\ref{_degree,slope_destabilising_Definition_}).

-One of the main results of \cite{_Bando_Siu_} is the following analogue of Uhlenbeck--Yau theorem (\ref{_UY_Theorem_}).
+One of the main results of \cite{_Bando_Siu_} is the following analogue of Uhlenbeck-- Yau theorem (\ref{_UY_Theorem_}).

-\theorem Let $M$ be a compact K\"ahler manifold, or a compact Hermitian manifold satisfying conditions of Li-Yau (\ref{_Li_Yau_condi_Definition_}), and $F$ a coherent sheaf without torsion.
+\theorem Let $M$ be a compact K\"ahler manifold, or a compact Hermitian manifold satisfying conditions of Li- Yau (\ref{_Li_Yau_condi_Definition_}), and $F$ a coherent sheaf without torsion.
 Then $F$ admits an admissible Yang--Mills metric is and only if $F$ is polystable.
 Moreover, if $F$ is stable, then this metric is unique, up to a constant multiplier.

 {\bf Proof:} In \cite{_Bando_Siu_}, \ref{_UY_for_shea_Theorem_} is proved for K\"ahler $M$ (\cite{_Bando_Siu_}, Theorem 3).
-It is easy to adapt this proof for Hermitian manifolds satisfying conditions of Li--Yau. \endproof
+It is easy to adapt this proof for Hermitian manifolds satisfying conditions of Li-- Yau. \endproof

 \remark Clearly, the connection, corresponding to a metric on $F$, does not change when the metric is multiplied by a scalar.
 The Yang--Mills metric on a polystable sheaf is unique up to a componentwise multiplication by scalar multipliers.
 Thus, the Yang--Mills connection of \ref{_UY_for_shea_Theorem_} is unique.